What is a retirement fund?

 • There are advantages to belonging to an employer-sponsored fund as you are forced to save, the costs can be low and your employer may also contribute.

-South Africans who save in these funds enjoy certain tax deductions on the amounts they contribute and they also do not pay tax on the interest income, dividends or capital growth earned by their savings in such a fund.
+South African taxpayers who save in these funds enjoy certain tax deductions on the amounts they contribute and they also do not pay tax on the interest income, dividends or capital growth earned by their savings in such a fund.
 These tax advantages are set out in the Income Tax Act.
 Read more: What are the tax advantages of contributing to a retirement fund?

 Savings rules